Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Conclusions

 \section{Conclusions}

-In this paper, starting from an iterative formula for $O_d$, we established that the sequence $(A_{d+2})_{d\geq 1}$ is sub-Fibonacci, in analogy with the sub-Fibonacci behaviour already known for $O_d$.
+In this paper, starting from an iterative formula for the computation of $O_d$, we established that the sequence $(A_{d+2})_{d\geq 1}$ is sub-Fibonacci.
+This result gave an enhancement of the sub-Fibonacci behavior of $(O_d)_{d\geq 1}$.
 We then translated the iterative formula into an effective and memory-efficient algorithm, which allowed the computation of $O_d$ for all $1\leq d\leq 1100$.
-The resulting dataset made it possible to compare the observed values of $\log(O_d)$ with the asymptotic upper and lower bounds of Stanley and Zanello, and to propose finite-range empirical calibrations, in the interval $1\leq d\leq 1100$, that better reflect the behaviour of the data while preserving the expected growth scale.
+The resulting data set made it possible to compare the observed values of $\log(O_d)$ with the asymptotic upper and lower bounds of Stanley and Zanello, and to propose empirical finite-range calibrations, in the interval $1\leq d\leq 1100$, that better reflect the behavior of the data while preserving the expected growth scale.
 These results provide new quantitative information on finite O-sequences in a finite range.
-Moreover, we observe that the Stanley-Zanello upper bound implies a negative answer to a question formulated by L. G. Roberts in \cite{RR}.
+The method can also be used in all intervals where the values of $O_d$ are known.
+Moreover, as a consequence of the strong Cesàro convergence of the rate sequence $(O_d/O_{d-1})_{d\geq 2}$ to $1$, we observe that the Stanley-Zanello upper bound implies a negative answer to a question formulated by Roberts in \cite{RR}, under the condition that $(O_d/O_{d-1})_{d\geq 2}$ converges in the usual sense.